balajiln/mondrianforest/README.md

-This folder contains the scripts used in the following paper:
+This folder contains the scripts used in the following papers:

 **Mondrian Forests: Efficient Online Random Forests**